JTWP-org/googleSheetsMapRotation/README.md

         ;;

 <hr>
-u need to set where COBRA is to match the name in your CSV then u need the UGC for the map and mode
+u need to set where COBRA is to match the name in your CSV then u need the UGC for the map and mode this will need to be done for each map u want to be an option